AutoPCR: Automated Phenotype Concept Recognition by Prompting

-\begin{definition}[Candidate Concept Retrieval] Given an ontology $O{=}(C, I)$, an entity $e{=}T[i\mathord{:}j]$ from text $T$, and a maximum number of candidates $k$, the task is to find $f_{\text{CCR}}$ satisfying
+\begin{definition}[Candidate concept retrieval] Given an ontology $O{=}(C, I)$, an entity $e{=}T[i\mathord{:}j]$ from text $T$, and a maximum number of candidates $k$, the task is to find $f_{\text{CCR}}$ satisfying

-which retrieves a small set of potentially matching concepts from the ontology for each extracted entity. \end{definition}
+which retrieves a small set of ontology concepts that potentially match each extracted entity. \end{definition}

-To retrieve candidate concepts for each extracted entity $e$ from the input text, we adopt an embedding-based retrieval strategy using SapBERT, which encodes semantically similar ontology terms into neighboring vectors.
-All ontology concepts and their synonyms are pre-encoded and indexed as dense vectors.
-Each extracted entity is also encoded with SapBERT and then compared against the index using cosine similarity.
-If the top similarity reaches a high-confidence threshold $\tau_1$, the entity is directly linked to the most similar concept.
-Otherwise, if the similarity falls within a relaxed interval $[\tau_2, \tau_1)$, we retrieve the top-$k$ most similar concepts to form the candidate set $C_\text{cand}$ for downstream entity linking.
-This two-stage thresholding allows us to balance precision and recall while avoiding unnecessary disambiguation when the match is unambiguous.
+To retrieve candidate concepts for each extracted entity $e$ from the input text, we adopt an embedding-based retrieval strategy with SapBERT, an embedding model trained to align UMLS concept names and synonyms.
+All ontology concepts and their synonyms are embedded in advance to construct a dense vector index, and then each extracted entity is embedded and compared against the index based on cosine similarity.
+If the highest similarity score exceeds a high-confidence threshold $\tau_1$, the entity is directly linked to the most similar concept.
+Otherwise, if the score falls within a relaxed interval $[\tau_2, \tau_1)$, we retrieve the top-$k$ most similar concepts to form the candidate set $C_\text{cand}$ for downstream LLM-based entity linking.
+This hierarchical approach ensures high precision for unambiguous matches while preserving recall by delegating ambiguous cases to the more capable LLM.